 Change Password via the Command Line or Terminal

-During this method, we will be using the passwd command to change your current user account and other users’ passwords too.
-But be careful, it is highly recommended that you write down the password before logging out.
+We will use the passwd command to change your current user account and other users’ passwords during this method.
+But be careful.
+It is highly recommended that you write down the password before logging out.

 Change Your Current Password